 Navigating Legal and Fiscal Barriers

-Intermediaries must understand and work within legal frameworks to support grassroots groups.
+Intermediaries must understand and work within legal frameworks to support community groups.
 Hispanics in Philanthropy exemplifies this with its trust-based due diligence system.

 Innovative Granting Procedures